Oxygen depletion compared to carbon dioxide emissions.

 Petroleum is another hard equation.
 Petroleum composition includes not only crude oil but all liquid, gaseous and solid hydrocarbons.
 Also, like coal, there are many different impurities.

-The basic formula looks like this, where n represents different numbers depending on the petroleum:
+The basic formula looks like this, where n represents different numbers of molecules depending on the petroleum:

 Most of the barrel of petroleum is used for liquid fuels (gas, diesel, heating oil, jet fuel, et cetera), about 3% is tar and asphalt, and 18% for all other things, chemicals, paint, fertilizer, medicine.
 Again, all these things use oxygen both in manufacturing and decomposing, including being burned.
 Since we just want to know if our numbers are in the ballpark, let’s do our calculation as if the whole barrel is gasoline.